influentcoder/gh-888.github.io/_tabs/about.md

 Singapore
 2012 - 2014*

-**Tech Stack**:
+**Tech Stack:**
-* Java
-* Javascript
+* Java, Javascript

+**Role:**
-**Role:** Java developer, then promoted to IT manager
+Initially hired as a Java developer, later promoted to IT Manager.
+Contributed across the full software lifecycle while leading a growing engineering team.

-**Projects and Deliverables**
+**Projects & Deliverables:**
-* Built a commodities trading system, that is sold to global banks, such as Rabobank, Westpac, UniCredit.
+* Built a commodities trading and risk management system, sold to global financial institutions

-**Main Responsibilities**
-* Led a team of developers, reported to the CEO, and to client representatives.
-* Fully involved in development (Java), testing, release and production support.
+* Involved in the full product lifecycle: backend development, testing, release engineering, and production support
-* Participated as the technical head during pre-sales meetings.
+* Acted as the technical lead during pre-sales engagements, presenting architecture and implementation plans to client stakeholders

-**Challenges**
-* This was a relatively small firm at the time, and we had to do lots of things that are sometimes out of our comfort zone - which was a great learning experience.
+**Responsibilities:**
+* Led a small team of developers, reporting directly to the CEO and client representatives
+* Represented the tech team in both internal strategy meetings and external client discussions
+* Ensured timely delivery of mission-critical features under tight constraints

+**Challenges:**
+* Operated in a fast-paced startup-like environment, requiring flexibility across development, infrastructure, client interaction, and project management
+* Stepped outside traditional development roles to handle areas like production deployments, client demos, and cross-team coordination—an invaluable learning experience

 ### Credit Agricole CIB